vonshednob/metaindexmanager/doc/metaindexmanager.rst

     Only available in document browser, metadata editor, and file browser.

+  ``open-with``
+    Open the selected item with another program.

+    Only available in document browser, metadata editor, and file browser.

   ``select-and-exit``
     If started in ``--select-file-mode`` this command can be called to quit metaindexmanager and have the currently selected item be the file to